kosik/dogej/README.md

 Below is an example of how to receive block header information, and how to send a monetary transfer:

-It is a Java client to intercommunicate with [Dogecoin-core](https://github.com/dogecoin/dogecoin) node API.

 ```java
     final DogecoinNodeClient dogecoinClient
           = new DogecoinNodeClient("http://127.0.0.1:22555", "myusername", "secret");